AviatrixSystems/Docs/HowTos/transit_segmentation_faq.rst

 In addition, if two Aviatrix Transit Gateways are peered together and one of them has FireNet Egress enabled, through Aviatrix Transit Gateway peering the Spoke VPC/VNets may be connected.
-The work around is to have FireNet Egress enabled on each Aviatrix Transit FirNet.
+The work around is to have FireNet Egress enabled on each Aviatrix Transit FireNet.